c-young02/Welcome-Wellness/README.md

 npm run start
 ```
 ## Features
-- View information about this sight on the home page and about page
+- View information about the site on the home page and about page
 - Register for an account
 - Sign in to an account
 - View information on wellbeing